-Revised by the Board of Trustees on October 18, 2013
+Last Revised and Approved by the Board of Trustees: October 18, 2013

-The following policies and procedures are set forth: (a) to define the working rules for fundraising at Loyola University New Orleans; (b) to protect the university, its Board of Trustees, staff, and volunteers; and (c) to inform the university’s advisers, donors, and prospective donors.
+The following policy and procedures are set forth: (1) to define the working rules for fundraising at Loyola University New Orleans; (2) to protect the university, its Board of Trustees, staff, and volunteers; and (3) to inform the university’s advisers, donors, and prospective donors.

 It is the general policy of Loyola University and its Board of Trustees: (1) to offer diverse opportunities for gift support of the university; (2) to communicate such opportunities to constituents on a regular basis; and (3) to provide the resources for a full and effective development program for the benefit of both donors and the university.

 The Office of Institutional Advancement is the clearinghouse for all fundraising activities of the university.
 It shall be the responsibility of the Office of Institutional Advancement and its staff, under the direction of the president of the university: